Sequencing-enabled Hierarchical Cooperative CAV On-ramp Merging Control with Enhanced Stability and Feasibility: SIMULATION AND RESULTS

 \section{SIMULATION AND RESULTS}

 To demonstrate the proposed framework's performance, we've assessed its functionality through three numerical simulation scenarios.
-The local asymptotic stability characteristic and upper-level controller performance, the string stable characteristic, and the lower-level lateral controller performance are exemplified in the three scenarios, respectively.
+The local asymptotic stability characteristic and upper-level controller performance, the string stability characteristic, and the lower-level lateral controller performance are exemplified in the three scenarios, respectively.
+In all three scenarios, the road geometry is constructed with a $400m$ straight mainline, and an on-ramp including a $397.5m$ straight segment followed by a circular arc of $47.75m$ radius for merging into the mainline.
+Scenarios 1 and 2 primarily focus on the longitudinal controllers and scenario 3 examines the lateral controller.

-The simulation setup parameters are shown in Table \ref{tab:1}.
+The simulations are executed on a laptop equipped with an Intel Core i7-10870H processor, the simulation setup parameters are shown in Table \ref{tab:1}.